liftek22/RLC/README.md

 RL is particularly helpful for situations where we want to train machines to have certain skills we do not fully understand ourselves.

-credit assignments.
+'credit assignments'

 Agent takes many actions before it succeeds and gets a reward.
-Then, everytime the agent wins, we can look back on the actions it took and slowly figure out which games states were helpful and which weren't.
+Then, everytime the agent wins, we can look back on the actions it took and slowly figure out which game states were helpful and which weren't.

+## 4th April 2025

+During the abovee reflection, we are assigning values to the different game states and deciding on a policy on which action works best.
+We need values and policies  to get anything done in RL.

+Policy - what action to take.

+High risk, high reward policies.
+Low risk, low reward policies.